ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

     1.3.1 [192.0.2.1:80, Any, HTTP/TCP]
 ~~~~~~~~~~

-This approach also allows a client to attempt different sets of application and transport protocols that may provide preferable characteristics when available.
+This approach also allows a client to attempt different sets of application and transport protocols that, when available, could provide preferable features.
 For example, the protocol options could involve QUIC {{I-D.ietf-quic-transport}} over UDP on one branch, and HTTP/2 {{!RFC7540}} over TLS over TCP on the other:

 ~~~~~~~~~~
 1 [www.example.com:443, Any, Any HTTP]